-- Central A11 Corridor and Inner to a single Charging Zone Charging Zone A - Outer area viability validated re-named Charging Zone B garage space is to apply a separate rate of £25 - £35 per m2.
-Decked parking serving apartments will be charged at a nominal rate (£5 per m2), similar to that for multi-storey car parks for public use.
+- Central A11 Corridor and Inner to a single Charging Zone Charging Zone A - Outer area viability validated re-named Charging Zone B

-, - Zone A Zone B £ per m £ per m Result of Charging Zones Schedule (GVA 2011) £170 £170 £170 £85 combining Central, A11 and Inner areas into a single = 24% reduction 13% reduction 0% 0% Zone A Reduction of CIL rate by £750 per dwelling for S106 (or similar) £160 £160 £160 £75 = 5% reduction = 5% reduction = 5% reduction = 10% reduction Recession discount to Zone A (approx 20%) £135 £135 £135 £75
+Zone A Zone B £ per m 2 £ per m2 Result of Charging Zones Schedule (GVA 2011) £170 £170 £170 £85 combining Central, A11 and Inner areas into a single = 24% reduction 13% reduction 0% 0% Zone A Recession and S 106 discount to Zone A (approx 20%) £135 £135 £135 £75 Adjustment to zone A to allow incorporation of garages (assumed 16 m2 per dwelling) £115 £115 £115 £75

-7.14 GVA followed standard valuation methods when converting from an average dwelling to £ per m2 and did not include garage space.
+7.16 GVA followed standard valuation methods when converting from an average dwelling to £ per m2 and did not include garage space.
 However garage space developed as part of a residential development incurs a CIL charge.
-The authorities consider that the best approach to residential
+The authorities consider that the best approach to residential garage space is to incorporate it into the dwelling charge, with a consequential adjustment in the inner zone to the rate per m2.
+Decked parking serving apartments will be charged at a nominal rate (£5 per m2), similar to that for multi-storey car parks for public use.